revou-fsse-feb25/milestone-1-rizaldi-r/README.md

 # Rizaldi's Personal Website
-This repository powers my personal website and articles.
+This repository contains the source code for my personal website.
+The website provides a brief introduction about myself, showcases some of my projects, and includes a contact form for visitors to reach out.

 ## Features